St. Don Bosco, Coat-an-Doc’h (Guingamp)

 In the

-interior the use of concrete for the construction is clear.
-The chapel doesn’t have pillars at the sides, the arch is coming
+interior the use of concrete for the construction is visible.
+The chapel doesn’t have pillars at the sides, the

 the sanctuary is the resting place of mrs. Marguerite Marie de Saint-Jouan, owner of the castle, and the resting